microsoft/vscode-docs/docs/languages/cpp.md

 ![Run Build Task menu option](images/cpp/run-build-task.png)

-This will display a drop-down with various compiler task options.
+This will display a dropdown with various compiler task options.
 If you are using a GCC toolset like MinGW, you would choose **C/C++: g++.exe build active file**.

 ![Select g++.exe task](images/cpp/select-gpp-task.png)